Dry Eye Treatment – Austin, TX

 Do not mistake dry eye symptoms for tired eyes or allergies.
 If left untreated, these symptoms can become chronic, more difficult to improve and, in some cases, permanent.

-Schedule an Evaluation for Dry Eye at Our Austin Office
+Schedule an Evaluation for Dry Eye at Our South Austin Office

 To help alleviate discomfort in your day-to-day, avoid dry conditions and ensure you are allowing time for your eyes to rest between intensive use.
-If this isn’t doing the trick, it’s probably time to come see Dr. Tammy Vo at Look + See Vision for an eye exam.
+If this isn’t doing the trick, it’s probably time to come see our optometrists at Look + See Vision Care for an eye exam.